iliasbhal/serverless-static/README.md

 # :package: :sparkles: Serverless Static Plugin
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

+## Note
+Deploy functionality is in active development, it soon will be available

 ## 1.install the plugin
 First, add Serverless Static to your project, be sure that you already have the [serverless-offline](https://github.com/dherault/serverless-offline) plugin already installed